mbruel/nzbCheck/README.md

 	-d or --debug      : display debug information
-	-q or --quit       : quiet mode (no output on stdout) -i or --input      : input file : nzb file to check -S or --server     : NNTP server following the format (&lt;user&gt;:&lt;pass&gt;@@@)?&lt;host&gt;:&lt;port&gt;:&lt;nbCons&gt;:(no)?ssl
+	-q or --quit       : quiet mode (no output on stdout) -i or --input      : input file : nzb file to check

+// you can provide servers in one string using -S and/or split the parameters for ONE SINGLE server
+	-S or --server     : NNTP server following the format (&lt;user&gt;:&lt;pass&gt;@@@)?&lt;host&gt;:&lt;port&gt;:&lt;nbCons&gt;:(no)?ssl
 	-h or --host       : NNTP server hostname (or IP)
 	-P or --port       : NNTP server port